confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

 Assign Configuration Settings in the Docker Run Command
 *******************************************************

-Docker images for |cp| support passing configuration settings into containers dynamically, with environment variables.
-When you start a container, set up the configuration by using the ``-e`` or ``--env`` flags in the ``docker run`` command.
+You can dynamically pass configuration settings into containers by using environment variables.
+When you start a container, set up the configuration with the ``-e`` or ``--env`` flags in the ``docker run`` command.

 For a complete list of KSQL parameters, see
 :ref:`KSQL Configuration Parameter Reference <ksql-param-reference>`.